positroncascade/PyAero/docs/index.rst

 Welcome to PyAERO's documentation!
 ==================================

-PyAero is an open-source airfoil contour analysis and CFD meshing tool written in Python.
+PyAero is an airfoil contour analysis and CFD meshing tool written in Python.
+PyAero is open-source.

-The code ist hosted on GitHub
+The code ist hosted on GitHub: `PyAero source code <https://github.com/chiefenne/PyAero>`_

 Contents: